-The main tracking documents in the Prep school are CPOMS and the Dashboard.
+The main tracking documents in the Prep school are CPOMS and INSIGJT.
 CPOMS is concerned with pastoral and academic matters.
-Often it will include detailed information such as copies of emails, etc. The Dashboard is more summative and not detailed, focusing on academic.
-For example, IEPs are summarised on the Dashboard, but the fine details are not recorded there.
+Often it will include detailed information such as copies of emails, etc. INSIGHT focuses on the academic with an emphasis on data collection, retrieval and analysis.
 Every half term each teacher is required to give a grade for English Reading, English Writing, Maths, RE and Science.
-This is recorded on the Dashboard and is used to analyse individual progress and causes for concern as well as year group progress.
-The Dashboard is an overview document, principally about academic issues.
+INSIGHT is an overview document, principally about academic issues.
 Other issues should be recorded on CPOMS.
-The Assistant Head - Head of Prep and the Deputy Head should be notified of all CPOMS communications.
+The Assistant Head - Head of Prep and the Deputy Head of the whole school should be notified of all CPOMS communications.
 Concerns about any particular pupils are raised at the weekly Prep school meeting.
-The Dashboard is available to all Prep teaching staff and brings together all the relevant academic data about any Prep school pupil.
+INSIGHT is available to all Prep teaching staff and brings together all the relevant academic data about any Prep school pupil.
 This includes yearly standardised tests as well as baseline scores such as Cognitive Ability Tests.
-The Dashboard is used as an analysis tool, helping the Assessment Coordinator examine trends in the subjects of English, Maths and Science, any trends in Year groups, any trends among specific groups such as EAL, SEN, MAT and boarders and any concerns over the performance of individual pupils.
-Every pupil is reviewed in detail by the Assessment Coordinator.
-Reports are made for the Head Teacher and Maths, English and Science Coordinators are informed.
+INSIGHT is used as an analysis tool, helping the Assessment Coordinator examine trends in the subjects of English, Maths, RE and Science, any trends in Year groups, any trends among specific groups such as EAL, SEN, MAT and boarders and any concerns over the performance of individual pupils.
+Every pupil is reviewed in detail by the Deputy Head of the Prep School.
+Reports are made by the Subject Coordinators for Maths, English, Science and RE which are then reviewed by and discussed with the Deputy Head of the Prep School, who then writes a report for the Head Teacher.
 Any concerns / relevant information should always be brought to the Prep Meeting.
 The SENDCo is responsible for the oversight and storage of the IEPs.
 These are kept on iSams and SharePoint.
-Any information the SENDCo shares is put on the Dashboard.
-It is the duty of the teacher who has mentioned any information to ensure that it is placed on either CPOMS or the Dashboard and to notify the Assistant Head - Head of Prep if it does not appear.
-It is the duty of every teacher to monitor the pupils in their care through frequent examination of the Dashboard and CPOMS.
+Any information the SENDCo shares is put on INSIGHT.
+It is the duty of the teacher who has mentioned any information to ensure that it is placed on either CPOMS or INSIGHT and to notify the Assistant Head - Head of Prep if it does not appear.
+It is the duty of every teacher to monitor the pupils in their care through frequent examination of INSIGHT and CPOMS.
 It should influence how they meet the needs of the pupil.
-It is the duty of the teacher to ensure that the half termly Dashboard grades awarded are robust and that they are backed up by the assessment policy of the Department, whether it be Maths, English or Science.
-It is the responsibility of any teacher to raise a concern if she / he notes a peculiarity in the results on the Dashboard.
+It is the duty of the teacher to ensure that the half termly grades awarded are robust and that they are backed up by the assessment policy of the Department, whether it be Maths, English or Science.
+It is the responsibility of any teacher to raise a concern if she / he notes a peculiarity in the results on INSIGHT.